Seeeeeyo/yolov5_multitask/README.md

 ## <div align="center">Classification + Detection (Multitasks)⭐ NEW</div>
 ### Description
-One Classification head so far.
-Classifies 3 classes of road conditions: dry, snowy, wet.
-Detects speed signs, road work and the direction of the road.
+This is a multitask model which detects objects and classify the image on a single inference.
+So far there is only one classification head but adding more would be possible of course.

 Check the notebook yolo-mlt-train&evaluate.ipynb if you want to know more about the training and evaluation of yolo-mlt.

 ### Data
 You can either train on a hybrid dataset (with missing labels for the detection task) or with 2 datasets (one for each task).
-I presonnaly recommend to use 2 datasets beacuse it has been more performant, at least for the data that we currently have.

-1) Option 1: Hybrid
+1) Option 1: Hybrid Dataset

-Merging esmart_context and esmart_wip was done using the notebook *Prepare_data_yolo_multitasks.ipynb* You can pull the hybrid dataset from its S3 bucket or reconstruct it with any data you would like.
+Merging both your 2 datasets can be done using the notebook *Prepare_data_yolo_multitasks.ipynb* You might need to perform some changes depending on your data and how it's structured.
+I coded this for my personal use.
 The following format needs to be respected:

 - data.yaml
 - .jpg